RazviOverflow/razvioverflow.github.io/_ctfwriteups/Hackplayers H-c0n Qualifiers 2020/index.md

 ![](/images/CTF/h-c0n/2020/radio2_2.png)

-The flag was voice-dictated and it was split among 3 different frecuencies.
+The flag was voice-dictated and it was split among 3 different frequencies.
 Hearing each chunk of the flag with the proper frequency allowed us to compose the flag.

 The flag is:
 ```